decretist/Dissertation/Chapter0/chapter0.md

 books and articles have referred to Noonan's discussion of the courtroom sighting of "the silent figure in the shadows of S.
-Marco".[@noonan_gratian_1979, 171-172] I saw the principal components analysis plot as an indirect but compelling classroom sighting of
+Marco".[@noonan_gratian_1979, 171-172] I saw the principal components analysis plot my algorithms had produced as an indirect but compelling classroom sighting of
 Gratian: seated at a table with his case statements in hand and their lists of question as his syllabus, he harmonized the canons for his students directly out of the formal sources in the form of